amin-nejad/next-auth-demo/README.md

 ## Getting Started

-First, run the development server:
+Run the command below to start the development server:

 ```bash
 yarn dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-### SSO Integration

-Navigate to [http://localhost:3000/sso](http://localhost:3000/sso) to see the SSO integration in action.